nymta/Open-Data-Week-2023/README.md

 The website (and this demonstration) also uses other packages; you can install them all by copying this into the terminal, and hitting enter.
 On a Windows computer, you can paste into the terminal with `shift + insert`:

- `pip install pandas altair streamlit-aggrid`
+ `pip install pandas altair streamlit-aggrid datetime`

 ### Step 3